beastrc/learn-web3_dapp/markdown/polygon/QUERY_CHAIN.md

 ---

-# Make sure it works
+# ✅ Make sure it works

-Once the code above save you can click on **Query Polygon** and let's the magic happen.
+Once the code above is saved, you can click on **Query Polygon** and watch the magic happen.

 ![](https://raw.githubusercontent.com/figment-networks/learn-web3-dapp/main/markdown/__images__/polygon/polygon-query.gif)

 ---

-# Conclusion
+# 🏁 Conclusion

 Now that we have queried Polygon and retrieved information from the blockchain, we will want to get **MATIC** tokens into our wallet so we can pay the fees to deploy a smart contract.
 In the next tutorial, we will cover how to fund an account with **MATIC** through the official faucet.